-Anxiety is a symptom that is commonly associated with chronic fatigue syndrome.
-This small study provides the baseline evidence to suggest that the simple act of probiotic supplementation should improve your anxiety levels.
+Anxiety and chronic fatigue syndrome often go hand in hand.
+This small study provides the baseline evidence to suggest that the simple act of adding a probiotic supplement should improve your anxiety levels.
 Another study showed that supplementing Bifidobacterium probiotics can alter serotonin and dopamine turnover in your brain.
 (23) While this was an animal study it does provide interesting information on how your gut and brain communicate with each other.
-An important part of improving mental health issues could be found in your gut!
+It shows that your gut is key to improving mental health issues!

 Inflammation and probiotics

 Autoimmunity and other long-standing illnesses like chronic fatigue syndrome often have one characteristic in common with each other.
-Inflammation.
-Inflammation can be measured by an increase in something called cytokines.
+That characteristic is inflammation.
+And inflammation can be measured by an increase in something called cytokines.

-Cytokines are any of a number of substances, such as interferon, interleukin, and growth factors, that are secreted by certain cells of your immune system.
-High levels of inflammatory cytokines are gaining so much traction in the health space that it is being thought to potentially be the cause of conditions like depression.
-(24, 25) If you’re wanting to be healthy, having low levels of inflammatory cytokines is absolutely essential.
+Certain cells in your immune system secrete cytokines.
+These are any of a number of substances, such as interferon, interleukin, and growth factors.
+New research is showing that high levels of inflammatory cytokines may even cause conditions like depression.
+(24, 25) If you want to be healthy, you need to have low levels of inflammatory cytokines.

-Reducing the number of cytokines circulating in your body is a complicated process.
-It’s well beyond the scope of this post.
+However, reducing the number of cytokines circulating in your body is a complicated process.
+In fact, it’s well beyond the scope of this post.
 With that said, there’s one simple step you can take tomorrow that will help to decrease inflammation in your body.
 Start taking a probiotic supplement.
-Probiotics have been shown to help lower cytokine levels.
+Probiotics help lower cytokine levels.
 (26)

 Should YOU take a probiotic supplement?

 If you take only one thing away from this post let it be that probiotics are one of the simplest ways to improve chronic fatigue syndrome.
-Probiotics have been shown to:
+Probiotics can:

 - Improve a leaky gut.